Graham Calder

 Graham Calder is a Scottish rugby union player, formerly of Glasgow Warriors at professional level and Heriots, Peebles, Currie, and Stirling County and currently at Dalziel.
 Calder plays at Scrum-Half but can also cover at Fly-Half.
+Calder now teaches physical education at Dalziel High School.

+Career

-Amateur career
+Amateur rugby

 Calder started his rugby career at Dalziel RFC before moving to Heriots, Peebles, Currie, and Stirling County.

 He was part of the Glasgow Thistles squad in season 1999-2000.
 The Thistles were used as an academy side by Glasgow Warriors and sent to New Zealand for rugby training.